-It's a little more niche of a product, but early reviews are highly favorable.
+It's a little more niche of a product, but those who've had a chance to take it for a spin, quickly fall in love.
 For quick clean-ups and light housekeeping, it's a delight to have on hand.
 The 3-in-1 design conquers floors, above floors, and hard-to-reach corners with ease.
 The handheld vacuum part weighs just over 2 pounds and is like waving around a wand to clean with.

 In regards to the price and design, the vacuum is definitely on the high end.
 It also doesn't feature any LED lights, which we'd hope something at this price point of almost $250 would have.
 However, for its size, it's truly packed with suction power.

 The WandVac is what I would consider a companion vacuum... you won't want it to be the only vacuum in your home as it has limited power options and a very small dustbin.
 However, if you're looking for something that is lightweight, offers the convenience of a hand-vac, and has the right amount of power to get the (quick) cleaning job done, I think you'll be satisfied.

 The built-in base has devoted space to hold the crevice tool, but no support for the dusting brush, which was odd.

 - Read our full Shark WandVac System Cordless Stick Vacuum review on sister site Homes & Gardens.